Clavernever/Skill_Uses_Scaled/docs/README.md

 ## TRACKABLE SKILLS

 > All of these skills scale with their ideal variables.
 > They may receive balance tweaks, but are unlikely to change in core behavior.

-#### Armor
+#### Armor (Light/Medium/Heavy)

-- [ ] Armor XP scales with Max HP, Base AR and amount of damage prevented (taken from item condition lost).
+- [x] Armor XP scales positively with pre-mitigation damage received, and with current armor skill.

-    On the base AR point specifically, the middle ground should be somewhere around 25 damage:
-    - Less than 25 damage favours low ARs.
-    - More than 25 damage favours high ARs.
-    - This should help make leveling armor easier early on, and make light armor harder to max in the lategame (while heavy becomes easier and medium stays around vanilla).
+    `  XP Multiplier = Damage/6 * 60 / (30 + Skill)  `

+    - You benefit little from getting hit by rats and other vermin.
+    - Early armor levels are easier to get.
+Later ones harder.
+    - Your Armor Rating / Armor Quality does not meaningfully affect XP rates, your _skill_ does.
+      > There really isn't much more to say.. armor scaling is very clean.
+It _just works_.

 #### Magic
-- [x] Magic XP scales with Max MP and MP spent.
+- [x] Magic XP scales positively with Spell Cost, and less positively with Max MP.

     `  XP Multiplier = Spellcost/9 *4.8 /(4 + xINT + FortifyMP/100)  `

     > Cast chance is not accounted for, and failing still gives zero XP.
 This is on purpose.
-    > It's what cheap spells are _actually_ meant for.
+    > If you have trouble casting use cheaper spells, it's what they're _actually_ meant for.

 - There is an MP refund, and the formula is way too convoluted to explain here.
     All you need to know is what follows:
-    - On default settings, refund starts at 15 skill and goes up to 30% at 100.
+    - On default settings, refund starts at 15 skill and goes up to ~28% at 100.
-    - Refund keeps increasing after 100: you'll get ~35% at 150, 42% at 300, 45% at 600, etc. You'll never go over 50%.
+    - Refund keeps increasing after 100: you'll get ~33% at 150, 40% at 300, 43% at 600, etc. You'll never go over 50%.
-    - One third your total armor weight is deducted from your skill value when refund is calculated.
+    - Half your total armor weight is deducted from your skill value when refund is calculated.
+        Can be disabled if you're already using another mod that adds an armor penalty.
+[Co.Re](https://www.nexusmods.com/morrowind/mods/53663) comes to mind.
         > This CAN send "refunds" into the negative, if your armor is heavy enough or your skill is too low.
         > Under normal gameplay, the resulting penalty shouldn't increase spell cost by more than 50%.
     - Bigger spells get a smaller refund %, but will always result in more magicka recovered per spell cast.